driessenslucas/researchproject/README.md

 ### Conclusion

-This study provides a comprehensive overview of the practical challenges encountered in the application of reinforcement learning (RL) techniques to autonomous vehicles, specifically focusing on an RF-car.
+This section provides an overview of the practical challenges encountered in the application of reinforcement learning (RL) techniques to autonomous vehicles, specifically focusing on an RC-car.
 Each challenge, ranging from the selection of an appropriate virtual environment to the intricacies of sim2real transfer, was met with a series of solutions, both successful and attempted.
 The decision to use OpenAI Gym emerged from a need for simplicity and relevance to RL.
 The Double Deep Q-Network (DDQN) was identified as the most effective RL technique for navigating complex environments.
 However, the transfer of these simulated learnings to real-world application revealed significant discrepancies, particularly in movement control and sensor data alignment.

-The journey to resolve the RC car's alignment issues highlights the gap between theoretical models and their practical efficacy.
+The journey to resolve the RF car's alignment issues highlights the gap between theoretical models and their practical efficacy.
 Despite innovative attempts, including the implementation of motor encoders, power adjustments, and accelerometer integration, these solutions only partially addressed the core issues.
 The study's exploration into normalizing sensor data and implementing failsafe mechanisms further illustrates the nuanced challenges in aligning simulated training with real-world application.

-In conclusion, this research underscores the iterative and challenging nature of applying RL techniques to real-world scenarios.
+In conclusion, this section underscores the iterative and challenging nature of applying RL techniques to real-world scenarios.
 While theoretical knowledge serves as a crucial foundation, its application in practical settings often demands continuous refinement, innovation, and adaptation.
 The insights gained from addressing these challenges reinforce the importance of perseverance and creative problem-solving in the ever-evolving domain of autonomous vehicle technology.

 ### Supplementary Materials: Video Demonstrations